Glinte/Shortform/Underestimated Statement.md

 \[Draft\]

 I think people (myself included) really underestimated this rather trivial statement that people don't really learn about something when they don't spend the time doing it/thinking about it.
+People even measure mastery by hours practiced and not years practiced, but I still couldn't engrave this idea deep enough into my mind.

 I currently don't have much writable evidence about why I think people underestimated this fact, but I think it is true.
 Below are some things that I have changed my mind/realised after noticing this fact.
-[TODO: separate out the motivations and the effects.]

 *   cached thoughts, on yourself